HONORS AND TRIBUTES

 We believe Walter died while still in the United States.
 Tony Saracino recollects that he was in a car accident prior to 1970.

-If anyone can confirm this information or can add any information on Walter please let us know.
+ion or can add any information on Walter please let us know.

 Johnny Cardiel - Enlisted in the U.S. Marines in 1967 with fellow classmate Louie Alicea.
 We both went to Viet Nam.
 Lou spent a comlete tour.
 I was there for a short time.
 Both of us were wounded in action.
 Happy to say returned and doing fine.